Do I Have to Pay My Health Insurance Back After a Car Accident?

 Contact Douglas and London today

 The complexity of subrogation is just one of many reasons you need experienced legal counsel to represent you.
-Our dedicated lawyers have recovered millions in verdicts and settlements for clients.
+Our dedicated New York City personal injury lawyers have recovered millions in verdicts and settlements for clients.
 Most case are settled, but we will head to trial when needed.
 There is never a fee unless we win.
 Contact us 24/7 to arrange a free consultation or contact us online.